celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ### Testing the CreateTicket Function

-We want to make sure that the 'createTicket' function successfully creates and adds a new ticket to the contract while passing in all the required arguments.
+We want to make sure that the `createTicket` function successfully creates and adds a new ticket to the contract while passing in all the required arguments.

 We want to have the flexibility to test the contract's functions in isolation.
 Also, be able to jump in and test any part of the function that we want.
-To achieve this, it's important to separate any contract functions into their own 'describe()' functions.
+To achieve this, it's important to separate any contract functions into their own `describe()` functions.

 In this function, we want to test that the tickets are successfully added to the contract

-Let's create a new 'describe()' function for 'createTicket'
+Let's create a new `describe()` function for 'createTicket'

 ```JavaScript
 describe('CreateTicket', function() {